 The Heir to the Throne expansion removes this in favour of "wasteland", which is basically the same thing but visible.
 Note that most of the American West is "wasteland".
 Which for the purposes of the game it is - it wasn't explored nor settled (by Europeans, anyway) until after the end.

 Italian Wars: The in-game mission mechanics encourage this, with European countries occasionally getting a "Get a foothold in Italy" or "Keep Austria out of Italy" mission.

-Kill It with Ice: Attrition is higher during winter in frozen provinces, this combined with a scorched-earth strategy can deeply decimate a superiour enemy army.
-The Real Life campaings in Russia can thus be simulated.
-(General Winter)
+Kill It with Ice: Attrition is higher during winter in frozen provinces, and this combined with a scorched-earth strategy can deeply decimate a superior enemy army.
+The Real Life campaigns in Russia can thus be simulated.

 Land of One City: Commonly called One Province Minors, or OPMs (strictly speaking, all OPMs aren't actually lands of one cities — many provinces are large enough to in reality have several cities in them, but all one-city lands are one-province minors, and in game terms one province=one city).